 The Thy-RADSTM menu can be accessed as many times as needed to complete the assessment for a particular nodule.
 Measurements performed while in the Thy-RADSTM menu will be directly associated with the Nodule selected (e.g. Nodule A) in the final report.
 Measurements performed in the Thy-RADSTM menu will appear on page 4.

-Documenting Thy-RADSTM Lexicon Classification with Images
+Documenting Thy-RADSTM lexicon classification with images

 A single image is not able to document all of the features contained in the Thy-RADSTM lexicon classification form.
 To assist in documentation of lesion features, the integrated Thy-RADSTM menu offer you the advantage of documenting one or more Thy-RADSTM features with an associated image.

-- 1. Define a new nodule and activate the Thy-RADSTM menu. - 2.
-Using the Pointer and Select button, results may be selected in the Thy-RADSTM lexicon classification form. - 3.
+- 1. Define a new nodule and activate the Thy-RADS $^{\scriptscriptstyle TM}$ menu. - 2.
+Using the Cursor and the SonicPad®, results may be selected in the Thy-RADSTM lexicon classification form. - 3.
 Press Save Image.